 Being a teenager is difficult for anyone, and the high school years are terrifying and confusing for most, regardless of neurological make up.
 We are all, at the same time, grappling with a myriad of external and internal issues: physiological changes, huge emotional and mental transformations, socio-cultural shifts in our immediate personal spheres due to our changing statuses from childhood into young adulthood.
 We are, as if, in a ‘no man’s land’, where we are no longer children in many aspects or positions, but not yet independent adults.

 Neurotypical society is based largely on the idea of conformity, ‘sameness’ is more acceptable and desirable than diversity, hence the term, “sticking out like a sore thumb” and not something more edifying!
-In the area of socialising, for a teenage autistic person with very little Theory of Mind for neurotypical contexts, becoming at one with the crowd is not only unnatural but high nigh impossible at an innate level.
+In the area of socialising, for a teenage autistic person with very little ability to grasp neurotypical social contexts, becoming at one with the crowd is not only unnatural but high nigh impossible at an innate level.
 Many other individuals with Asperger’s have written about similar experiences in the social-interactional dimension, agonizing over inability to make friends, social confusion, being bullied because they were misfits and outcasts etc. They often cite lack of self-confidence, poor self-image, self-loathing, and social fear as some of their major hurdles.
 Teachers and carers should take due note of these issues.
 However, my own experience of social stress points more towards sensory difficulties.
 I actually loved the eccentric person that I was, and quite delighted in being ‘odd’ or ‘apart’ from the common crowd.
 I had a rebellious streak that became more and more marked in my teenage years, the idea that most of adult authority was not worthy of my respect unless they earned it was a pervasive mental attitude.
 This may be common in all teenagers, but for me, it stemmed not from being unsure of myself, or my inner mental and emotional positioning, but from being aware of other people’s lack of ability to perceive my mental state and from distrusting the intentions and intelligence of others.

 My one great difficulty, from teenage to young adulthood, was dealing with the growing realisation that the majority of others were extremely limited in their perspectives, and they just could not understand nor accept my eccentricities.
 Instead of fighting internal demons of self worth, then, I was constantly extremely stressed at having to devise strategies to survive external un-empathic social interactions, having to extend myself in order to meet others where they were, because other people were unable and unwilling to come to my perceptual level and/or dimensions.
 (The lack of empathy seems to me to be a general human impairment, not one exclusive to autism at all, in fact, quite the contrary!)